Discover why Briony chose the University of Cumbria and what she loves about her BSc (Hons) Criminology and Forensic Investigation course.

 What’s been the most difficult obstacle you’ve overcome in your education journey so far?

-The breakthrough moment for me at university was when I realised the importance of student participation and active engagement in my lectures.
-Rather than just passively absorbing information I decided to push myself out of my own comfort zone by asking more questions and initiating debates with other members of the class.
 Once I had taken this first step, concepts I had initially struggled with were making a lot more sense, which in turn lead to an increased amount of confidence.
-The shift in my approach not only improved my academic performance but also made my experience at the university of Cumbria that much more rewarding.
+The shift in my approach not only improved my academic performance but also made my experience at the University of Cumbria that much more rewarding.

 How have you found studying at the University of Cumbria?

-The University of Cumbria has been an amazing place for me to continue my education as I have learned the value of having increased independence and responsibility.
-The lecturers make sure they push you every day into being the best academic version of yourself, which has in turn made me a more motivational, organised, and imaginative person.
+The university has been an amazing place for me to continue my education as I have learned the value of having increased independence and responsibility.
+The lecturers push you every day to be the best academic version of yourself, which has made me a more motivated, organised, and imaginative person.
 I have enjoyed the opportunities which allow me to dive deeper into subjects that have always interested me, while also developing a more critical and problem-solving mindset.
-There are times where the workload is demanding, however it is worth the rewards which follow.
-It has been extremely fulfilling to see how much I have grown not only academically but personally too.
-I have a much higher sense of self-confidence which has been shaped by both my lecturers and my peers.

 What skills are you learning that are helping you on your educational journey?

-I have developed numerous key skills that are helping me succeed on my educational journey.
-Time management has been extremely important in balancing assignments, deadlines, exams and my personal life.
+Time management has been extremely important for balancing assignments, deadlines, exams, and my personal life.
 This is something that I initially struggled with but have managed to progress in significantly.
-Critical thinking has also allowed me to analyse complex theories and implement this into my writing, creating a more well rounded and well-reasoned piece of work.

-Research skills have also been of great importance when completing an academic paper, the help from the university in this aspect is none other than astounding.
-For students who are new to the world of research, lecturers and members of staff can offer an array of knowledge to continue to help you excel in your chosen field of study.
-These skills are not only enriching my academic performance, but also preparing me for future professional circumstances.
+Research skills have also been of great importance when completing academic papers.
+The help from the university in this aspect is nothing short of astounding.
+For students who are new to the world of research, the lecturers and support staff can offer an array of knowledge to help you excel in your chosen field of study.

-How is University life beyond your studies - friends, socials, accommodation/travel, etc?
+How is university life beyond your studies?

 Life beyond my studies at university has been a great balance of socialising, personal growth, and exploration.
 I have made close friends throughout my time at the University of Cumbria, and these friendships I’m sure will continue through future stages in my life.
-Social events such as the criminological society have provided situations where like minded people can get together and socialise in settings which are both fun and educational.
-I have enjoyed working at a part time job for the past year in which I am implementing a lot of the same skills I have learned at the university.

 Working has also taught me the importance of becoming more independent while also being able to provide for myself.
-During my occasional time off from studying I have been able to travel abroad to enrich myself in new cultures and climates.
+During my occasional time off from studying, I have been able to travel abroad to immerse myself in new cultures and climates.
 This is something I believe to be very important for one’s own personal growth.
 I have found that seeing and learning about new places can prove to be an advantage when it comes to my own academic research.

-Top tips for people looking to do the same course as you?
+Do you have any top tips for people looking to do the same course as you?

-Some top tips I would recommend for people looking to do the same course as me would be to stay curious and critical.
-The criminology and forensic investigation course covers a wide range of complex ideologies and topics.
-A curious and open mindset when it comes to questioning existing theories and perspectives can lead to a more intensive understanding of the subject.
+A top tip I would recommend would be to stay curious and critical.
+The Criminology and Forensic Investigation course covers a wide range of complex ideologies and topics, so having a curious and open mindset when it comes to questioning existing theories and perspectives will lead to a more intensive understanding of the subject.

 If Briony's story has inspired you, find out more about our BSc (Hons) Criminology and Forensic Investigation programme.